5 recommendations

 OFFICE GUIDE – BUILDINGS HAVE A LONG LIFE

-Many of the buildings standing today will also be standing in twenty years from now and buildings currently under construction will be in place for at least fifty years, maybe a hundred.
-During that time, the way a building is used will most certainly change.
-This fact should be considered already in the early stages of a construction or renovation process.
+Many of the buildings standing today will also be standing in twenty years, and buildings currently under construction will be in place for about fifty to a hundred years.
+During that time, building use will most certainly change and that should be considered already in the early stages of a construction or renovation process.

-From the many perspectives of sustainability, it is important to be able to adapt, reuse and update an HVAC-solution.
-Replacing products and systems that actually work, put an unnecessary strain on the environment.
-It is therefore key to consider an HVAC solution that is designed for reasonable alternative uses of the building.
+With the many perspectives of sustainability in mind, it is important to be able to adapt, reuse and update an HVAC-solution as time passes.
+Replacing products and systems that actually work, put unnecessary strain on the environment and cause pointless disturbance for the people inside.
+It is therefore key to consider a highly adaptable HVAC solution that can answer to alternative uses of the building.
+From a school perspective, it is very likely that classrooms are used differently both short and long term.

 Sound in a concert hall might be too obvious